johnfmorton/generator-buildabanner/README.md

 `gulp ba` : This is a shortcut for running `check`, `build`, `archive` in sequence.

-`gulp help` : Will provide info on the available comands.
+`gulp man` : Will provide info on the available comands.

 ### About offline usage